beastvivek/pingPong/README.md

 # Ping Pong

 Keep the ball inside the boundary of the view.
+  - Press 'Space Bar' to start the game

 Use rackets to deflect back the ball.
   - Use 'w' and 's' for moving the left racket up and down respectively.